An Introduction to “A Pilgrim’s Progress”

 As suggested by the last part of the title of that Teaching (i.e., “…with the Hope that, Poem by Poem, We Can See the ‘Other’ and Help End the Violence”), I have continued since 2023 to dive enthusiastically into projects that people more sensible than I am might well consider foolish – and that in fact might well be foolish.
 That curious pattern of behavior is another subject of this account.

-The other writings I undertook since publishing the earlier account in 2023 all concern Trump.
+The other projects I undertook since publishing the earlier account in 2023 all concern Trump.
 In April 2025, a few months after he took power once more, I wrote and distributed a document I called “A Proposal for Organizing America’s Elders to Oppose Autocracy and to Show a New Path Forward.”
 In Fall, 2025, I wrote and distributed a satire concerning Trump’s Executive Orders that I titled “A Satire on Trump Executive Orders that Every Day Becomes Less Satiric and More Real.”
-And I’m presently working on a song called “Old Mad Donald.”
-It’s a take-off on “Old MacDonald Had a Farm.”
+And early in 2026, I penned a song called “Old Mad Donald” — a take-off on “Old MacDonald Had a Farm.”
 Those three documents are my most recent public response to what I and many others see as the profound danger that Trump presents.
-That 2025-26 work flowed naturally from what I describe, beginning in Chapter 2 of Part III of this account, about my response to Trump through Summer 2023.
-That pre-2023 response includes a poem I wrote about Trump during his first Administration that is reproduced in Chapter 2 of Part III.
-If you want to read the 2025 satire on his Executive Orders, it, too, is on my website under the About Us tab.
-“Old Mad Donald” will also appear there very soon.
+That 2025-26 work flowed naturally from what I describe, beginning in Chapter 2 of Part III of this account, about my response to Trump through Summer 2023, which includes a poem I wrote about Trump during his first Administration that is reproduced in Chapter 2 of Part III.

-As this account unfolds, my hope is that it will coherently describe my current beliefs about the three different Worlds that we human beings all simultaneously inhabit, how I came to those beliefs, what our relationships to those Worlds are and could be, and how that relates to my life, and perhaps also to yours.
+As this account unfolds, my hope is that it will coherently describe my current beliefs about three different Worlds that we human beings all simultaneously inhabit, how I came to those beliefs, what our relationships to those Worlds are and could be, and how that relates to my life, and perhaps also to yours.

 I hope you will find that discussion not to be dry or pedantic, but rather one laced with some humor and much good poetry, and with an emphasis on such life-affirming concepts as: